mohammedadhil123/webbitz.github.io/README.md

-# This project is done by adhilin talrop
+# This project is done by adhil in talrop
 #it is for study purpose only